Family of captive Briton pleads for Prime Minister to ‘act now’ to free him | ITV News

 Angela added: “I would like to hope that Boris will help.
 And talk to the Ukraine Government, (and) embassy.
 There can be something sorted out so that these two guys can come home.”

+The family has denounced Kremlin "propaganda" claims that Mr Aslin is a spy.

-Russian Federation ministry of foreign affairs spokeswoman Maria Zakharova previously said the British captives were being given “food and drink, as well as any other assistance they may need” during their detention.
+Russian Federation ministry of foreign affairs spokeswoman Maria Zakharova recently said British captives, including Mr Aslin and Mr Pinner, were being given “food and drink, as well as any other assistance they may need” during their detention.